TBD54566975/dwn-sdk-js/README.md

 Your contribution, be it big or minuscule, carries immense value.
 We eagerly await to see the waves you'll make in our community! 🚀

-Here's to a thrilling Hacktoberfest voyage with us! 🎉
+Here's to a thrilling Hacktoberfest voyage with us! :tada:

 # Decentralized Web Node (DWN) SDK <!-- omit in toc -->